138 listings

 What to do if you find a lost animal in Portland, state of Oregon

-• Provide food and water if possible, but keep a safe distance.
+• Provide food and water if safe to do so

 How to write an ad about a lost or found animal in Portland, state of Oregon?